-The Department of Education's Office for Civil Rights (OCR), the Equal Employment Opportunity Commission (EEOC), and the State of California regard sexual harassment, a specific form of discriminatory harassment, as an unlawful discriminatory practice.
-Otis College has adopted the following definitions of sexual harassment in order to address the unique environment of an academic community.
+The Department of Education's Office for Civil Rights (OCR), the Equal Employment Opportunity Commission (EEOC), and the State of California regard sex-based harassment, a specific form of discriminatory harassment, as an unlawful discriminatory practice.

+Otis College has adopted the following definitions of sex-based harassment in order to address the unique environment of an academic community.
 One definition is required by federal law, and the other by state law.
 Both apply, and while they overlap, they are not identical.

-California Sexual Harassment Definition:
+California Sexual Harassment Definition

-- a. unwelcome sexual advances, or - b. requests for sexual favors, or - c. other verbal, visual, or physical conduct of a sexual nature, - d. made by someone from in the work or educational setting1, e. under any of the following conditions:

-- " submission to the conduct is explicitly or implicitly made a term or condition of an individual's employment, academic status, or progress, or - " submission to, or reject of, the conduct by the individual is used as the basis of employment or academic decisions affecting the individual, or - " the conduct has the purpose or effect of having a negative impact upon the individual's work or academic performance, or of creating an intimidating, hostile, or offensive work or educational environment, or - " submission to, or rejection of, the conduct by the individual is used as the basis for any decision affecting the individual regarding benefits and services, honors, programs, or activities available at or through the educational institution.
+- unwelcome sexual advances, or - requests for sexual favors, or - other verbal, visual, or physical conduct of a sexual nature - made by someone from in the work or educational setting - under any of the following conditions: - submission to the conduct is explicitly or implicitly made a term or condition of an individual's employment, academic status, or progress, or - submission to, or reject of, the conduct by the individual is used as the basis of employment or academic decisions affecting the individual, or - the conduct has the purpose or effect of having a negative impact upon the individual's work or academic performance, or of creating an intimidating, hostile, or offensive work or educational environment, or - submission to, or rejection of, the conduct by the individual is used as the basis for any decision affecting the individual regarding benefits and services, honors, programs, or activities available at or through the educational institution.

-Sexual Violence, defined as:
+Sexual Violence, defined as

-a. physical sexual acts2,

-b. perpetrated against a person without the person's affirmative consent.
+- 1. physical sexual acts - 2. perpetrated against a person without the person's affirmative consent.